fallen-icarus/cardano-loans/README.md

 output references are used to generate LoanIDs, this could result in counterfeit LoanIDs.
 While this is not necessarily a security risk, it does complicate the beacon querying.
-Adding the prefix to the pre-hash string makes it so that names generated for Asset tokens will always be distinct from names generated for LoanID tokens, even if the same input is used for both.
+Adding the prefix to the pre-hash string makes it so that names generated for Asset tokens will always be distinct from names generated for other tokens, even if the same input is used for both.

 The borrower is able to use multiple assets as collateral for a given loan.
 Whatever assets *can* (but not necessarily *need* to) be used must appear in the `collateral` list.